 What does a home health aide do?

-Monitors and records patient information
+Monitoring and recording patient information

-Does light housekeeping duties such as cooking, laundry and dishes
+Light housekeeping duties such as cooking, laundry and dishes

-Assists with medical tasks such as administering medication and checking vital signs
+Assisting with medical tasks such as administering medication and checking vital signs

-Accompanies patients to doctor's visits and/or other errands
+Accompanying patients to doctor's visits

 Home health aide requirements

 Home health aide jobs require specific training and certifications: